mohamadsalahdarwish/phone_validator/readme.md

 steps :-
-1- Clone the project to your workspace.
+1- Clone the project to your workspace.<br/>
-2- Open terminal,cmd .
+2- Open terminal,cmd .<br />
-3- Go to the root project .
+3- Go to the root project .<br />
 4- Type "mvn clean install".
 5- Type "docker-compose up —-build".
 6- It will be up and running on port 9092.